jpwahle/cs-insights-prediction-endpoint/README.md

 Commit messages should follow [Angular's conventions](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular).

 ## License
-This project is licensed under the terms of MIT license.
+This project is licensed under the terms of Apache 2.0 license.
 For more information, please see the [LICENSE](LICENSE) file.

 ## Citation
 If you use this repository, or use our tool for analysis, please cite our work: